XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Transfer Fees

-The `TransferRate` setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issued currencies from one XRP Ledger address to another.
+The `TransferRate` setting defines a fee to charge for transferring issued currencies from one XRP Ledger address to another.
 See [Transfer Fees](transfer-fees.html) for more information.

 The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction for the issuing address `rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW`, setting the `TransferRate` to charge a fee of 0.5%.